MineA5 - Complete Hardware and Software Guide

 • Aggregated (Bonded) Channel: Use this if you have two SIM cards (e.g., Verizon + AT&T) and want to combine them for better stability.

-The multiple channels allow you to configure and stream to multiple destinations simultaneously; however, this splits your bandwidth, therefore we recommend streaming to a single destination (e.g., MyRaces.Live) and using our cloud service to restream to other accounts.
+Why is there multiple channels (e.g. Local chn-1 and Local chn-2)?
+The MineA5 supports configuring and streaming to multiple destinations simultaneously; however, because this also increases the bandwidth requirements (you double them if you use two channels), we recommend streaming to a single destination (e.g., MyRaces.Live) and using cloud restreaming services to restream to other YouTube/Twitch/Facebook accounts if desired.

-1. Adjust the bitrate accordingly (see table below)
+2. Adjust the encoding, streaming resolution, FPS and bitrate accordingly (see table below)

 Resolution & FPS